-When it comes to PII management, Senate Matching means that PII never leaves your organization.
-Tokenization and hash slicing are performed before datasets are available for exchange on Senate.
+When it comes to PII management, Data Republic's Privacy-Preserving Matching means that raw PII never leaves your organization.
+Tokenization and hash slicing are performed before datasets are available for exchange on Data Republic.

 Watch this video for insight into the tokenization, salting and hashing process.

 Each customer record in the uploaded dataset is assigned a Token ID at random by the Contributor Node.
 The assigned Token ID for each customer is then returned to the custodian via a mapping file, which maps the natural key in the uploaded dataset to the Token ID generated by the Contributor Node.
 This mapping is stored on the Contributor Node, so that subsequent data record updates retain the same Token ID.

 It is important to note that the Token ID is randomly generated.
 It is not derived in any way from the source data.
 Therefore, a Token ID on its own is not capable of being traced back to the subject individual for whom it was generated.

 The custodian will then upload the attribute data they intend to exchange to the Data Republic platform, having replaced customer PII with the random tokens just generated.
 Data Republic’s data exchange platform manages the governance and compliance of data projects.
 No PII (in its raw form) is ever permitted on the Data Republic Platform.